gabrielspmoreira/chameleon_recsys/README.md

 # CHAMELEON - A Deep Learning Meta-Architecture for News Recommender Systems
-CHAMELEON is a Deep Learning Meta-Architecture for News Recommender Systems.
+CHAMELEON is a Deep Learning Meta-Architecture for News Recommender Systems [1].
 It has being developed as part of the Doctoral research of Gabriel de Souza Pereira Moreira, at the Brazilian Aeronautics Institute of Technology ([ITA](http://www.ita.br/)).

-The initial version ([v1.0](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.0)) of CHAMELEON source code allows reproducibility of the experiments reported in a [paper](https://arxiv.org/abs/1808.00076) [1] published at the [DLRS'18](https://recsys.acm.org/recsys18/dlrs/), co-located with ACM RecSys'18.
+The initial version ([v1.0](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.0)) of CHAMELEON source code allows reproducibility of the experiments reported in a [paper](https://arxiv.org/abs/1808.00076) [2] published at the [DLRS'18](https://recsys.acm.org/recsys18/dlrs/), co-located with ACM RecSys'18.

-The version [v1.7.3](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.7.3) was released for reproducibility of the experiments reported in our papers at the [INRA'19](https://arxiv.org/abs/1907.07629), co-located with ACM RecSys'19 [2], and at the [IEEE Access journal](https://ieeexplore.ieee.org/document/8908688) [3].
+The version [v1.7.3](https://github.com/gabrielspmoreira/chameleon_recsys/commits/v1.7.3) was released for reproducibility of the experiments reported in our papers at the [INRA'19](https://arxiv.org/abs/1907.07629), co-located with [ACM RecSys'19](https://recsys.acm.org/recsys19/inra/) [3], and at the [IEEE Access journal](https://ieeexplore.ieee.org/document/8908688) [4].
 The version v1.7.3 includes metrics for item coverage, novelty and diversity, and item-cold start, an optimized instantiation of CHAMELEON meta-architecture and experiments with two datasets are made available: [G1 (Globo.com)](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom) and [Adressa](http://reclab.idi.ntnu.no/dataset).
 Furthermore, a recent baseline using Graph Neural Networks (SR-GNN) was included and some additional instantiations of the ACR module were implemented, using GRUs for both supervised and unsupervised training (Sequence Denoising Autoencoder) of the Article Content Embeddings.

 ## References

 [1] Gabriel de Souza Pereira Moreira, Felipe Ferreira, and Adilson Marques da Cunha.
+2018. *CHAMELEON: A Deep Learning Meta-Architecture for News Recommender Systems*.
+In Proceedings of Doctoral Symposium of the 12th ACM RecSys'18, October 6, 2018, Vancouver, BC, Canada.
+ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3240323.3240331

-2018.
-News Session-Based Recommendations using Deep Neural Networks.
+[2] Gabriel de Souza Pereira Moreira, Felipe Ferreira, and Adilson Marques da Cunha.
+2018. *News Session-Based Recommendations using Deep Neural Networks*.
 In 3rd Workshop on Deep Learning for Recommender Systems (DLRS 2018), October 6, 2018, Vancouver, BC, Canada.
 ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3270323.3270328

-[2] Gabriel de Souza Pereira Moreira, Dietmar Jannach, and Adilson Marques da Cunha.
-2019.
-On the Importance of News Content Representation in Hybrid Neural Session-based Recommender Systems.
+[3] Gabriel de Souza Pereira Moreira, Dietmar Jannach, and Adilson Marques da Cunha.
+2019. *On the Importance of News Content Representation in Hybrid Neural Session-based Recommender Systems*.
 In 7th International Workshop on News Recommendation and Analytics (INRA 2019), in conjunction with RecSys 2019, September 19, 2019, Copenhagen, Denmark. https://arxiv.org/abs/1907.07629

-[3] Gabriel de Souza Pereira Moreira, Dietmar Jannach, and Adilson Marques da Cunha.
-2019.
-Contextual Hybrid Session-based News Recommendation with Recurrent Neural Networks.
+[4] Gabriel de Souza Pereira Moreira, Dietmar Jannach, and Adilson Marques da Cunha.
+2019. *Contextual Hybrid Session-based News Recommendation with Recurrent Neural Networks*.
 IEEE Access, v.
 7, p.
 169185-169203, 2019. https://doi.org/10.1109/ACCESS.2019.2954957

 ## Implementation